zdravkov/kendo-docs/api/wrappers/jsp/dropDownList.md

 ### autoBind `boolean`

-Controls whether to bind the widget on initialization.
+Controls whether to bind the widget to the data source on initialization.

 #### Example
     <kendo:dropDownList autoBind="autoBind">
     </kendo:dropDownList>

-### cascadeFrom `String`
+### cascadeFrom `java.lang.String`

-Use it to set the Id of the parent DropDownList.
+Use it to set the Id of the parent dropdownlist widget.
+Help topic showing how cascading functionality works

 #### Example
     <kendo:dropDownList cascadeFrom="cascadeFrom">
     </kendo:dropDownList>

-### dataTextField `String`
+### dataTextField `java.lang.String`

-Sets the field of the data item that provides the text content of the list items.
+The field of the data item that provides the text content of the list items.
+The widget will filter the data source based on this field.

 #### Example
     <kendo:dropDownList dataTextField="dataTextField">
     </kendo:dropDownList>

-### dataValueField `String`
+### dataValueField `java.lang.String`

-Sets the field of the data item that provides the value content of the list items.
+The field of the data item that provides the value of the widget.

 #### Example
     <kendo:dropDownList dataValueField="dataValueField">